Webhook Endpoints

 Example — Stargazers demo

-The webhook endoint in stargazers demo repository shows the integration with GitHub, specifically:
+The webhook endpoint in the stargazers demo repository shows a real-world integration with GitHub, covering:

 - Setting a shared secret and passing it as an environment variable